 - Don't travel within 20km of the Colombian border, as you may run into drug traffickers and armed guerrilla forces.

 - Avoid going within 20km of the Ecuadorian border in the regions of Loreto, Amazonas (Cordillera del Cóndor) and Cajamarca.
 These areas may still contain hidden landmines.
 Cross the border into Ecuador at official checkpoints only.
 You can read more in CHOICE's Travelling to Peru guide.

 - There may still be terrorists from the Shining Path group in isolated areas in the Southern Highlands such as San Martin, Huánuco, Pasco, Junín, Ucayali, Huancavelica, Ayacucho and Apurimac.
 Avoid these areas if you can, and be vigilant if you intend to visit.

 3. Which vaccinations do you need in Peru?

-Here are the vaccinations you may need before travelling to Peru.
+Here are the vaccinations and medications you may need before travelling to Peru.